Table of Contents

 - Poor airflow as a result of a plugged or clogged dirty air filter.
 Change your air filter on a regular basis as a part of furnace maintenance.

 - Poor airflow as a result of too many supply vents closed off or blocked.
-I always recommend to my customers to leave all your supply vents open.
+I always recommend to my customers to leave all their supply vents open.
 The system is designed for a specific amount of airflow and closing these vents off will cause reduced airflow that can cause issues as described here.

 - Low or reduced airflow because of a collapsed duct somewhere.

 - A bad fan motor running at a reduced speed because it will soon fail.
 In this case, the fan motor needs replacing.

 Conclusion - Furnace Blower Fan Wont Turn Off